cr1st1p/k8s-on-lxd/README.md

 Important: double check what version it will install.
 You can force a specific version, by using ```--k8s-version X.Y.Z``` Please note that the revision part ("Z") of the version might not be the exact one installed.

-On my desktop, it takes 6-7 minutes to have the images ready.
+On the reference desktop, it takes 6-7 minutes to have the images ready.
 Note that because the script brings in the docker images used for Kubernete's control plane (Apiserver, etcd, and so on), the image size will be quite big: 1.2-1.7Gb

 ## Creating a cluster